MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_catalog.md

 ### `mz_role_parameters`

-The `mz_role_parameters` table contains a row for each (role, configuration parameter) pair, where a default configuration parameter value value has been set for that pair.
+The `mz_role_parameters` table contains a row for each (role, configuration parameter) pair, where a default configuration parameter value has been set for that pair.
 See [ALTER ROLE ...
 SET](/sql/alter-role/#alter_role_set) on setting default configuration parameter values per role.